Elizabeth Freeman: Brom and Bett v. Ashley (1781)

+Relationship with the Sedgwicks

-After the ruling, Bett took the name Elizabeth Freeman.
+After the ruling, Bet took the name Elizabeth Freeman.
 Although Ashley asked her to return to his house and work for wages, she chose to work in attorney Sedgwick's household.
-She worked for his family until 1808 as senior servant and governess to the Sedgwick children, who called her "Mumbet".
-The Sedgwick children included Catharine Sedgwick, who became a well-known author and wrote an account of her governess's life.
-Also working at the Sedgwick household during much of this time was Agrippa Hull, a free black man who had served with rebel forces for years during the Revolutionary War.
+She worked for his family until 1808 as a senior servant and governess to the Sedgwick children, and in fact, the name "Mumbet" that Freeman is commonly called was invented by the Sedgwick children.

+The Sedgwick children were known to have a close relationship with Freeman as she was an integral part of the family.
+Of the Sedgwick children, Catharine Sedgwick later became a well-known author and wrote an account of her governess's life.
+Also working at the Sedgwick household during much of this time was Agrippa Hull, a free black man who had served with the Continental Army for years during the American Revolutionary War.

-From the time Freeman gained her freedom, she became widely recognized and in demand for her skills as a healer, midwife and nurse.
-After the Sedgwick children were grown, Freeman moved into her own house on Cherry Hill in Stockbridge, near her daughter, grandchildren and great grandchildren.
+Freeman is believed to have spent over two decades acting as a motherly figure for Theodore and Pamela Sedgwick's children, as Pamela was suffering from a mental illness that prevented her from being fully present.
+From the time Freeman gained her freedom, she became widely recognized and in demand for her skills as a healer, midwife, and nurse.
+After the Sedgwick children were grown, and Freeman spent around 20 years collecting money, Freeman moved into her own house on Cherry Hill in Stockbridge, near her daughter, grandchildren, and great-grandchildren.

 Death

-Freeman's real age was never known, but an estimate on her tombstone puts her age at about 85.
+Freeman's actual age was never known, but an estimate on her tombstone puts her age at about 85.
 She died in December 1829 and was buried in the Sedgwick family plot in Stockbridge, Massachusetts.
 Freeman remains the only non-Sedgwick buried in the Sedgwick plot.
-They provided a tombstone, inscribed as follows:
+They provided a tombstone inscribed as follows:

 Legacy

 The decision in the 1781 case of Elizabeth Freeman was cited as precedent when the Massachusetts Supreme Judicial Court heard the appeal of Quock Walker v.
 Jennison later that year and upheld Walker's freedom.
 These cases set the legal precedents that ended slavery in Massachusetts.
 Vermont had already abolished it explicitly in its constitution.

-The gold bead necklace visible in the portrait of Freeman was re-made into a bracelet, and carriers her nickname.
+The gold bead necklace visible in the portrait of Freeman was re-made into a bracelet and carries her nickname.
+This necklace was re-made by Catharine Sedgwick as she obtained it after Freeman had died.

+Freeman is the namesake of the Elizabeth Freeman Center, a Berkshire County organization dedicated to combating domestic and sexual violence.

-A celebration of Elizabeth Freeman's role in the walk to freedom from enslavement included the unveiling of a statue in her honor by the Sheffield Historical Society in August 2022.
+A celebration of Elizabeth Freeman's role in the walk to freedom included unveiling a statue in her honor by the Sheffield Historical Society in August 2022.